MyEMS/myems.io/docs/installation/debian-ubuntu.md

 :::note

-(Ubantu 24.04 LTS)If the code does not work, you can use the following code: sudo pip install -r requirements.txt --break-system-packages
+(Ubuntu 24.04 LTS)If the code does not work, you can use the following code: sudo pip install -r requirements.txt --break-system-packages

 :::